folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Exterminate 'em right now***
   -"wacced out murals"

-"Watch the Party Die" thus serves as a bridge between Kendrick's battle with Drake and the Kendrick's album *GNX*.
-Thematically, "Watch the Party Die" seems to offer an important perspective on the battle and the album as the track seems to implicitly ask a deeply philosphical question: **What should we as a society do to humans who perpetrate evil or enable others to perpetrate evil?**
+"Watch the Party Die" thus serves as a bridge between Kendrick's battle with Drake and Kendrick's album *GNX*.
+Thematically, "Watch the Party Die" seems to offer an important perspective on the battle and the album as the track seems to implicitly ask a deeply philosophical question: **What should we as a society do to humans who perpetrate evil or enable others to perpetrate evil?**

 If we are to take the battle, "Watch the Party Die" and *GNX* at face value, the answer to this question would seem to be that we should "exterminate them right now".
-However, on the final verse of "Watch the Party Die", **Kendrick's deeply held Christian beliefs briefly come to the surface as he wonders what Christian hip hop artist Lecrae would want us to do** to humans who perpetrate evil or enable other to perpetrate evil.
+However, on the final verse of "Watch the Party Die", **Kendrick's deeply held Christian beliefs briefly come to the surface as he wonders what Christian hip hop artist Lecrae would want us to do** to humans who perpetrate evil or enable others to perpetrate evil.

+On September 14, three days after Kendrick's Instagram post, **Lecrae shared an [Instagram post](https://www.instagram.com/reel/C_6xvJxg8Cr/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==)** that features a tightly cropped photo of a **pair of white Air Force 1 shoes** and an untitled new song in which Lecrae raps a verse to the same beat as the song from Kendrick's post.
+The song—which was later released under the title **"Die for the Party"**—serves as Lecrae’s response to Kendrick wondering what Lecrae would do.

-On September 20, nine days after Kendrick released “Watch the Party Die”, Lecrae released a track named “Die for the Party” which uses the exact same beat as “Watch the Party Die” and serves as Lecrae’s response to Kendrick wondering what Lecrae would do.
-Notably, the artwork for "Die for the Party" features a tightly cropped photo of a pair of white Air Force 1 shoes in contrast to the pair of black Air Force 1 shoes on the "Watch the Party Die" Instagram post.
-The contrast between the white and black Air Force 1s emphaisizes the idea that **"Watch the Party Die" and "Die For the Party" represent two opposing perspectives on how we should respond to human evil**.
+The contrast between the black Air Force 1 shoes in Kendrick's post and the white Air Force 1 shoes in Lecrae's post emphasizes the idea that **"Watch the Party Die" and "Die For the Party" represent two opposing perspectives on how we should respond to human evil**.

-With 2024 being a year in which Kendrick won five Grammy Awards by accusing Drake of being a pedophile, college campuses were shut down due to protests against Israel's alleged genocide in Gaza, the elected U.S. president was routinely compared to Hitler, and much of the internet celebrated the murder of a healthcare CEO, it seems well worth the time to go through a deep, **line-by-line analysis of Kendrick Lamar's "Watch the Party Die" and Lecrae's "Die for the Party"**, which is what this post aims to do.
+With 2024 being a year in which Kendrick won five Grammy Awards by accusing Drake of being a pedophile, Diddy was arrested and charged with sex trafficking, college campuses were shut down due to protests against Israel's alleged genocide in Gaza, the elected U.S. president was routinely compared to Hitler, and much of the internet celebrated the murder of a healthcare CEO, it seems well worth the time to go through a deep, **line-by-line analysis of Kendrick Lamar's "Watch the Party Die" and Lecrae's "Die for the Party"**, which is what this blog post aims to do.

 ## "Watch the Party Die" by Kendrick Lamar